-Under the bill, of the money to be used to provide grants and loans under Section 19608(1)(a)(iv), the following would apply: a) the Department of Environmental Quality would have to accept, and consider for approval, applications for grants and loans throughout the year; and b) the Department would have to make final application decisions within 90 days after it received a complete grant or loan application.
+Under the bill, of the money to be used to provide grants and loans under Section 19608(1)(a)(iv), the following apply: a) the Department of Environmental Quality must accept, and consider for approval, applications for grants and loans throughout the year; and b) the Department must make final application decisions within 90 days after it receives a complete grant or loan application.

-A complete application would have to include all of the following:
+A complete application must include all of the following:

-- -- A description of the proposed eligible activities and the reasons they should be funded. - -- An itemized budget for the proposed eligible activities. - -- A schedule for the completion of the proposed eligible activities. - -- The location of the property. - -- The current ownership and ownership history of the property. - -- The relevant history of the use of the property - -- The current use of the property. - -- The existing and proposed future zoning of the property. - -- If the property were not owned by the applicant, a draft of the enforceable agreement between the property owner and the applicant that committed the property owner to cooperate with the applicant, including a commitment to allow access to the property to complete, at a minimum, the proposed eligible activities. - -- A description of the property's economic redevelopment potential. - -- For loans, a resolution from the governing body of the applicant committing to repayment of the loan. - -- A letter from the chief executive officer or highest-ranking appointed official indicating that the local unit of government supported the brownfield project and that the brownfield project complied with all local zoning and planning ordinances. - -- Any other relevant information the Department required.
+- -- A description of the proposed eligible activities and the reasons they should be funded. - -- An itemized budget for the proposed eligible activities. - -- A schedule for the completion of the proposed eligible activities. - -- The location of the property. - -- The current ownership and ownership history of the property. - -- The relevant history of the use of the property - -- The current use of the property. - -- The existing and proposed future zoning of the property. - -- If the property is not owned by the applicant, a draft of the enforceable agreement between the property owner and the applicant that commits the property owner to cooperate with the applicant, including a commitment to allow access to the property to complete, at a minimum, the proposed eligible activities. - -- A description of the property's economic redevelopment potential. - -- For loans, a resolution from the governing body of the applicant committing to repayment of the loan. - -- A letter from the chief executive officer or highest-ranking appointed official indicating that the local unit of government supports the brownfield project and that the brownfield project complies with all local zoning and planning ordinances. - -- Any other relevant information the Department requires.